Tending the Ache: Grief at the Second Gate

 – Richard Rohr

-We will begin at 3pm on Friday, August 1st and conclude at 4pm on Sunday, August 3rd.
-To cultivate trust and containment, participation for the entire weekend is essential.
+To cultivate trust and containment, participation for the entire time is essential.

-REGISTER HERE
+PLEASE REGISTER ON TICKET TAILOR HERE

 What’s included

-• 2 nights lodging (at the residential rate)
+• 3 nights lodging

 Pricing and cancellation policy

-Cancellation Policy: When registering for our retreats and programs, we ask that you are crystal clear on your intentions and commitment and consider your reservation and payment as a wholehearted YES to being here.
+When registering for our retreats and programs, we ask that you are crystal clear on your intentions and commitment and consider your reservation and payment as a wholehearted YES to being here.
 We understand that things can come up that interrupt plans and schedules, but we also know from experience that when we prioritize this sacred work, we will move heaven and earth to honor our grief’s calling.
 Spaces to work with grief in community and through ritual are rare in modern western culture.
 In our retreats, we seek to create a community of shared values and embodied respect for the preciousness of this work.

 We do, however, understand that some things fall outside of our control, and to this end we offer the following:

-A 50% refund if you need to cancel before May 31 (minus registration fees).
+A 50% refund if you need to cancel before April 1 (minus registration fees).

-A 25% refund if you need to cancel before June 30 (minus registration fees).
+A 25% refund if you need to cancel before May 1 (minus registration fees).

-by the love we were once denied.”
+“Healing comes when we let ourselves be held by the love we were once denied.”

 – Unknown